<aside>

 </aside>

 Commitment to sound reasoning exists within a painful paradox.
-When reasoning attempts to be inclusive of others, it is both more logically challenging and improving of outcomes.
-Yet the more dedicated a reasoner is to fairness, the more cumbersome, convoluted, and eventually disorienting their reasoning process tends to become.
-This makes one’s own equanimity terribly troubled as the premise of operating in a sane way is brought into question.
+When reasoning attempts to be inclusive of others, logic is more challenging and, when successful, outcomes improve.
+There seems to be a limit though.
+The more dedicated a reasoner (or organization) is to fairness, the more cumbersome, convoluted, and eventually disorienting their reasoning process might become.
+The premise of operating in a sane way is brought into question by one’s own equanimity.
+And that should (likely does) trouble you terribly.

 I call this the Sane Person Paradox.

-It would seem, from the above rather discouraging analysis, that reasoning and fairness are at odds.
-A common conclusion/solution applied by many is this — humans require hierarchies.
+A common conclusion/solution applied to this paradox (where sane is actually odd) is that humans require hierarchies.
 Operating within a social order supports us in resolving the difficulty of reasoning together with others.
 While we and/or others are in effect “put in our place,” the upshot is we have solid ground on which to proclaim our own sanity.

-On some level though, we also experience that sanity based on external approval, ties us to the pressures to conform, which has us ironically insanely clinging to the next “fix.”
+On another level though, we also experience that sanity based on external approval, ties us to the pressures to conform.
+That likely and ironically has us insanely clinging to the next “fix.”
 Sanity experienced this way is constructed on an illusion of mental buttressing.
-It’s quite simply (and potentially underminingly) perceived social order projected onto collective reasoning.
+It’s quite simply (and potentially false) perceived social order projected onto collective reasoning.

 Rather than project social order, this quick game resolves the paradox.
 It does so by grounding through bivalent narration control.
-Instead of each kid bringing themselves to the collective reasoning with an angel on one shoulder and a devil on the other, the kids agree — we use three logical equivalents explored by two independent choosers to ground our logic to grant narration control for “reasonable” change.
+No need for each kid bringing themselves to the collective reasoning with an angel on one shoulder and a devil on the other.
+They execute Rock-Paper-Scissors, wherein they use three logical equivalents which can be “played” by two independent choosers, to ground the pair or larger group’s logic.
+In real effect, they seek and easily obtain narration control for “reasonable” change.

-It’s function is so important yet undervalued, I like to call what is effectively an insanity quick fix the Queens’ Resolve.
+This sort of function — bivalent narration control — is incredibly valuable yet little understood.
+I refer to what is, effectively, an insanity quick fix the Queens’ Resolve.

 Let me explain.